acmccs/chairguide/guide.md

 ### Presenting the Awards

 The Best Paper Awards are presented at the CCS Banquet the second evening of the main conference.
-We made up a PowerPoint loop to show all the Finalists during the banquet, and then a separate PowerPoint deck for presenting the awards.
+We made up a [PowerPoint loop](/docs/banquetloop.pptx) to show all the Finalists during the banquet, and then a separate [PowerPoint deck for presenting the awards](/docs/awardsannouncements.pptx), which was combined with the slides for the General Chair and SIGSAC awards.
 It is worthwhile rehearse among the PC chairs how you will present the awards and trying to figure out how to pronounce winners names before the award presentation.

 # <a name="tot"></a>Test-of-Time Award